SFGLab/nf-hichip/README.md

 S2 | /data/SAMPLE2_2_R1.fastq.gz | /data/SAMPLE2_2_R2.fastq.gz | 2

 #### Step 4.
 The parameters of the pipeline can be found in the following table.
-All of them are optional.
+All of them are optional:

 Parameter | Description | Default |
 -- | ------ |------ |